Declaring a major—how and when? Not sure? Department teas may help you decide which major you'd like!

 - Completing the major selection worksheet

 - Talking with juniors and seniors in potential major departments.
 Every department has an assigned student liaison who will be more than happy to talk with you about her experiences.
 To connect with liaison, contact the department assistant at the number or email address found on the webpage for that major (full list of majors and minors).

-- Discussing your ideas with your Class Advisor, Kim Parent.
+- Discussing your ideas with your Class Dean, Alison Hopkins.
 You can make an appointment to meet with her by calling 413-538-2855, or stop by her office on the 3rd floor of Mary Lyon Hall during her drop in hours.